jacebenson/jace.pro/content/post/2017-09-25-validating-phone/index.md

 There are two real ways to verify the data meets the needs you have.

 1. Client script to do entire validation
-2. Client script to ask servier if data is valid
+2. Client script to ask server if data is valid

 This will use all client-side validation.
 I set up a config variable where you need to;